acamposxp/RcloneLab/README.md

 [**rclone**](https://rclone.org/) ("rsync for cloud storage") is a command line program to sync files and directories to and from different cloud storage providers.

-[**Google Colaboratory**](https://colab.research.google.com/) is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.
+[**Google Colaboratory**](https://colab.research.google.com/) is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud with high speed network.
+Check the VM's specification [here](https://github.com/MinorMole/RcloneLab/tree/master/VM's%20specification).

 ## Installation